Amplify · the watch

 What runs while you sleep.

 Four monitors run overnight.
-Their findings are what compose the Morning Brief at 8am Eastern — and what queue fixes in Amend without you opening the app.
+Their findings are what compose the Bulletin — the weekly issue and any flash — and what queue fixes in Amend without you opening the app.

 Stratridge probes ChatGPT, Perplexity, Gemini, Claude, and DeepSeek for your category queries every morning.
 Citation share is a tracked KPI, not a one-time read.
-Drops surface in tomorrow's brief with the fix already drafted.
+A real drop lands as a flash in your inbox with the fix already drafted.

 Pricing changes, new /vs/ pages, hires, launches.
 After the baseline audit, the watch runs every night — diff, summary, and a recommended response queued in Amend by 8am.